Student movements -- Nevada -- Reno

 Identifier: AC 0403

-Abstract Paul S. Adamian was a teacher of English who joined the faculty as a lecturer in 1966, became an assistant professor in 1968, and was granted tenure in the 1969/70 school year.
-Records include general correspondence, copies of legal records, ephemera, and newspaper clippings, 1970-1979.
-Also records, 1965-1966, concerning his teaching appointment at Southern Oregon College, Ashland, Oregon.
-Material between 1965-1996.
+Overview Paul S. Adamian was a professor of English who joined the University of Nevada faculty as a lecturer in 1966, became an assistant professor in 1968, and was granted tenure in the 1969/70 school year.
+The collection includes general correspondence, copies of legal records, ephemera, and newspaper clippings, 1970-1979, and materials regarding his teaching appointment at Southern Oregon College prior to becoming faculty at the University of Nevada, 1965-1966.

 Identifier: AC 0020